Dechrissen/dechrissen/README.md

 Hi, I'm Derek.
 I have a Master's degree in Computational Linguistics from Stony Brook University.
-In my free time, I like to work on [personal projects](https://derekandersen.net/projects), write for [my blog](https://derekandersen.net/blog), and play video games.
+I like to spend my free time working on [personal projects](https://derekandersen.net/projects), writing for [my blog](https://derekandersen.net/blog), or playing video games.

 #### Interests of mine